xiaoxianhjy/ms-agent/docs/en/Components/Tools.md

 ### Configuring yaml file

 Additional tools can be added in tools within yaml.
-Refer to [Configuration and Parameters](./Config.md#Tool%20Configuration)
+Refer to [Configuration and Parameters](./Config.md) for details.

 ### Writing new tools